 Not everyone has a data scientist in their team that could build a media mix model for them but worry not, you can still test with very basic methods.

-In order to run basic incremental tests, you need to understand what are the baseline results for your campaigns.
-This is easier if you only use a few ad networks as there are fewer uncontrollable fluctuations happening.
+To run basic incremental tests, you need to understand what are the baseline results for your campaigns.
+This is easier if you only use a few ad networks as fewer uncontrollable fluctuations are happening.

 Part 1: